Deterministic single-photon source with on-chip 5.6 GHz acoustic clock: Author contributions

 \section{Author contributions}

 A.S.K. performed the spectroscopic experiments with acoustic modulation and carried out the respective analysis.
+M.S. fabricated bulk acoustic transducers.
 Z.W. carried out the photon correlation measurements.
 Sample design was done by K.B. with the input of all authors.
 K.L.S. fabricated the lower half of the MC with QDs.
 K.B. performed the MBE overgrowth of the samples.
 A.S.K. has conceived the idea and written the manuscript with the input from all authors.